 Types of Chicken Curry

-Chicken curry showcases a vast array of regional variations, each defined by its unique blend of spices, ingredients, and cooking techniques.
-Below are a few popular types of chicken curry:
+Chicken curry has tons of regional versions, each with its own mix of spices, ingredients, and cooking style.
+Here are a few popular ones:

 Types of Chicken Curry

-- Indian Chicken Curry: This version typically features a hearty blend of spices such as cumin, coriander, turmeric, and garam masala.
-The chicken is often marinated and then cooked in a rich tomato or onion-based sauce, resulting in a flavorful, aromatic dish.
-It may be served with rice or traditional Indian breads like naan.
+- Indian Chicken Curry: Usually loaded with spices like cumin, coriander, turmeric, and garam masala.
+Its cooked in a thick tomato or onion sauce and served with rice or naan.

 Key Ingredients